TreyBMorris/Password-Generator-Java/README.md

 # Password-Generator-Java-1.0
  Written as a project for my AP Comp Sci A Course.
+ This is my edition of this project, as I plan on later re-writing this project to update more information and abilities that I will have learned from the AP Computer Science A course.
  This Project includes all topics I have learned so far in the course such as
  - Primitive Data Types
  - Using Objects